tsenart/vegeta/README.md

 HTTP services with a constant request rate.
 It can be used both as a command line utility and a library.

-*This fork ads support to attacking with multiple rates and a csv reporter suitable for import into spreadsheet apps*
+*This fork ads support to attacking with multiple rates and a csv reporter suitable for import into spreadsheet applications.*

 ![Vegeta](http://fc09.deviantart.net/fs49/i/2009/198/c/c/ssj2_vegeta_by_trunks24.jpg)